iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/issuance.md

 #### Examples

-1. Issuing a credential including an expiry and requesting proof:
+1. Issuing a credential including expiry and requesting proof:

 ```json
 {